• Art magazine

 Why should we choose wooden kitchen utensils?

-The selection of kitchen utensils plays a crucial role in cooking and preparing meals.
-Holztensils in particular are very popular due to their aesthetic qualities, sustainability and food safety.
-At Kunstplaza we are passionate about sustainable wood resources and would like to highlight the numerous advantages of wood compared to other materials.
-We personally are pleased that more and more people are already integrating these environmentally friendly utensils into their kitchens.
+The choice of kitchen utensils plays a crucial role in cooking and preparing meals quickly.
+Wooden utensils, in particular, are very popular due to their aesthetic qualities, sustainability, and food safety.
+At Kunstplaza , we are passionate about sustainable wood resources and want to highlight the numerous advantages of wood compared to other materials.
+We are personally delighted that more and more people are already integrating these eco-friendly utensils into their kitchens.

 Heat resistance